eypsrcnuygr/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-This is a simple Tic-Tac-Toe game
+This is a simple Tic-Tac-Toe game.
+It is built with Ruby.
+You can play with a friend or play against a computer.
+The computer choices are random, not optimized.
+You can see more about the contents and test cases below.

 ## Built With